firebase/genkit/docs/index.md

 ## Next steps

-Learn how to build your first AI application with Genkit in our [Get started](https://firebase.google.com/docs/genkit/get-started) guide.
+Learn how to build your first AI application with Genkit in our [Get started](/docs/genkit/get-started) guide.

+{% endblock %}